 The demand for accountants nationwide is expected to grow 10 percent between 2016 and 2026 according to the Bureau of Labor Statistics.
 The outlook is even stronger in Michigan where growth is forecast at 14 percent between 2014 and 2024.
 By that point there will be 33,550 accountants employed in the state with an estimated 1,190 job openings annually.
 And with demand on the rise, expect the 2016 median salary of $64,790 to rise as well.
 If you're ready to take your first steps down an exciting career path and your focus is public accountancy, you might want to learn how to become a CPA in Michigan:

 Meet the Michigan Education Requirements

 CPAs operate at the highest level of the accounting world, often in public practice in an accounting firm or other business environment performing the internal audit every year or even working on government contracts.
 That is why the Michigan State Board of Accountancy require all CPAs to receive academic credentials as accounting majors and meet a certain level of college credit requirement from specific acceptable coursework in order to earn a professional license.
 On your journey to become a CPA one of your first goals should be to get an Associates In Accounting (AA) diploma.
 After obtaining an AA, follow these additional steps to satisfy the CPA requirements.

 Enroll in an accounting program at a four-year institution that is accredited by one of the six regional accrediting agencies.
 If there is any confusion about whether a program is eligible, inquire with administrators before enrollment.

-Complete 150 total semester hours and earn a bachelor's degree that is concentrated on accounting.
+Complete 150 total semester hours and earn a Bachelor of Science diploma that is concentrated in accounting.
 Education that is earned outside of the United States is acceptable as long as it is reviewed and approved by the National Association of State Boards of Accountancy (NASBA) International Evaluation Service.

 - It must also include 21 semester hours in accounting subjects - Financial Accounting and Accounting Theory, Managerial Accounting including Cost Accounting, Accounting Systems and Controls, U.S. Federal Taxation, or Governmental/Fund Accounting.